ivano-donadi/KVN/README.md

-# KVNet: Keypoints Voting Network with Differentiable RANSAC for Stereo Pose Estimation
+# KVN: Keypoints Voting Network with Differentiable RANSAC for Stereo Pose Estimation

 ## Prerequisites (tested on Ubuntu 20.04)